American English: Phonological features

 Phonological (accent) features that are typical of American dialects—in contrast to British dialects—include features that concern consonants, such as rhoticity (pronunciation of all historical //r// sounds), T and D flapping (with metal and medal pronounced the same, as /[ˈmɛɾɫ̩]/), velarization of L in all contexts (with filling pronounced /[ˈfɪɫɪŋ]/, not /[ˈfɪlɪŋ]/), and yod-dropping after alveolar consonants (with new pronounced //nu//, not //nju//).
 Like many British accents, T glottalization is the norm in American accents, though only in particular environments (with satin pronounced /[ˈsæʔn̩]/, not /[ˈsætn̩]/).

 American features that concern vowel sounds include various vowel mergers before //r// (so that Mary, marry, and merry are all commonly pronounced the same), raising and gliding of pre-nasal //æ// (with man having a higher and tenser vowel sound than map), the weak vowel merger (with affecting and effecting often pronounced the same), and at least one of the vowel mergers.
 Specifically, the – merger is complete among most Americans and the – merger among roughly half.
-A three-way –– merger is also very common.
+A three-way –– merger is also very common, meaning that words like baht, bot, and bought are all homophones.
 Most Americans pronounce the diphthong //aɪ// before a voiceless consonant different from that same vowel before a voiced consonant: thus, in price and bright versus in prize and bride.
 For many, outside the South, the first element of the diphthong is a higher and shorter vowel sound when in pre-voiceless position as opposed to pre-voiced position.
 All of these phenomena are explained in further detail under General American.

 Studies on historical usage of English in both the United States and the United Kingdom suggest that, while spoken American English deviated away from period British English in many ways, it is conservative in a few other ways, preserving certain features 20th- and 21st-century British English has since lost: namely, rhoticity.
 Unlike American accents, the traditional standard accent of (southern) England has evolved a trap–bath split.
 Moreover, American accents preserve //h// at the start of syllables, while perhaps a majority of the regional dialects of England participate in /h/ dropping, particularly in informal contexts.